FastMoq

 1. Use the current async-scoped override set by Push(...) if one exists.

-The important methods are:
+The important entry points are:

 • MockingProviderRegistry.Register(name, provider, setAsDefault: false)